pleabargain/EnglishHelpsYourCareer/idioms.md

 # Give someone a leg up
 * If you give someone a leg up, you help them to achieve something that they couldn't have done alone.
 # Give someone a piece of your mind
-* If you give someone a piece of your mind, you criticise them strongly and angrily.
+* If you give someone a piece of your mind, you criticize them strongly and angrily.
 # Give someone a run for their money
 * If you can give someone a run for the money, you are as good, or nearly as good, as they are at something.
 # Give someone enough rope
 * If you give someone enough rope, you give them the chance to get themselves into trouble or expose themselves.
 (The
 * full form is 'give someone enough rope and they'll hang themselves)
 # Give someone stick
-* (UK) If someone gives you stick, they criticise you or punish you.
+* (UK) If someone gives you stick, they criticize you or punish you.
 # Give the nod
 * (UK) If you give the nod to something, you approve it or give permission to do it.
 # Give up the ghost